NRCan/Q2Pipe/README.md

 # USAGE

-To correctly execute Q2Pipe, you can refer to the user guide provided in the repo (Q2Pipe_User_Guide_V0.95.4_Public.pdf)
+To correctly execute Q2Pipe, you can refer to the user guide provided in the repo **[User Guide](https://github.com/NRCan/Q2Pipe/blob/main/Q2Pipe_User_Guide_V0.95.4_Public.pdf)

 # License